Azure-Samples/ms-identity-python-flask-tutorial/README.md

 - azure-active-directory
 - azure-active-directory-b2c
 - microsoft-identity-platform
-description: "Tutorial: Enable your Python Flask webapp to sign in users and call APIs with the Microsoft identity platform"
+description: "Tutorial: Enable your Python Flask webapp to sign in users, protect endpoints, and call APIs with the Microsoft identity platform"
 urlFragment: "ms-identity-python-flask-tutorial"
 ---